AminuKano/Embedded-System-Security-/README.md

 ## Learning Objectives

-To understand the principles of Embedded System Security through completing the following tasks:
+To understand the principles of Embedded System Security through the completion of the following tasks:

 *	Build an Xbee network, consisting of sender and receiver nodes (P2P).
 *	Configure security settings on the Xbee network.